avf2001/IELTS/Speaking Part 1.md

 * Have you ever been to an art gallery?
 * Do you think children can benefit from going to art galleries?
 ## Birthdays
+* Do you enjoy your birthdays?
+* Do you usually celebrate your birthday?
+* What did you do on your last birthday?
+* Can you remember a birthday you enjoyed as a child?
+* Do most people celebrate their birthdays with a party in your country?
+* Which birthdays are considered important in your country?
 ## Childhood
 ## Clothes
 ## Computers